Your cart is currently empty!

 And obviously, model calm confidence.
 Your child needs to know there is no real danger.
 If you're not scared, maybe there's nothing to be scared about.

 Your child has screamed, kicked, run away, and you need to work out what to do when things have got calmer.
 Chapter 14 of my book will help you ("Love no matter what: how to support your child with compassionate communication").
-I also offer you this example of post-fireworks dialogue.
+I also offer ideas in 'Mending the relationship after a bust-up'.

 Trouble with family members

-And of course, parents get exhausted, and don’t sleep well, and can be in a near-constant state of threat.
-They’re not in a good place to work out their differences.
+And of course, parents get exhausted, and sleep-deprived, and their nervous system is in a near-constant state of threat.
+They're not in a good place to work out their differences.

 What can I say?
 Get help.
 Ask the therapists for sessions just for yourselves.
 Seek out your own therapist.
 Take turns supporting meals, so you each have at least two fun outings a week to replenish.
 Have long hugs: that will reduce cortisol and increase oxytocin in a way that words can't.